Efficient Semi-Supervised Adversarial Training via Latent Clustering-Based Data Reduction: Experiments

-Our findings emphasize the robustness and adaptability of the proposed data selection schemes, especially for LCS-KM, even under varying experimental configurations.
-In terms of computational efficiency, CIFAR-10 experiments highlight the significant advantages of data selection.
-When leveraging selected external unlabeled data, optimal robust performance was achieved after $100$ epochs of training.
-By contrast, using the full unlabeled or generated datasets without selection required extended training durations of $200$ and $400$ epochs, respectively, to reach comparable performance.
+The above findings emphasize the adaptability of our data selection schemes, particularly for LCS-KM, under varying experimental conditions.
+When leveraging a small subset of selected external unlabeled data, optimal robust performance was achieved at $100$ epochs of training.
+In contrast, using the full external or generated datasets without selection requires extended training of $200$ and $400$ epochs, respectively, to reach peak performance.
 These results validate the efficacy of our latent clustering-based selection approach in enhancing semi-supervised adversarial training.
-The proposed method not only maintains the robust accuracy of the final model, $\theta_{\mathrm{final}}$, but also substantially reduces computational costs and accelerates the training process, underscoring its practical utility and scalability in SSAT frameworks.
+The proposed method not only maintains the robust accuracy of the final model, $\theta_{\mathrm{final}}$, but also effectively accelerates the training process, underscoring its practical utility and scalability in SSAT frameworks.